iRemotech

 Android-first mobile operator Android cloud-phone platform Fast entry into app-based operations

-Serious agency or high-value operator Real-device remote infrastructure Better fit for mobile-native trust-sensitive work
+Serious agency or high-value operator Real-device remote infrastructure Stronger alignment with mobile-native trust-sensitive work

 DIY infrastructure builder Phone farm Maximum control, maximum operating burden